Evolvus/evolvus-docket/README.md

-# What is evolvus-user ?
+# What is evolvus-docket ?

 `evolvus-docket` is a component of the `evolvus-docket-server` that encapsulates audit events.